How often does a city have the opportunity to redefine its core?

 Assembling the Right Team

-After an intensive RFP process over the past year, Baltimore City and the Baltimore Development Corporation awarded two RFPs for Howard & Fayette Street and Lexington & Howard Street to Westside Partners, LLC, a joint venture led by Landmark Partners and Vitruvius Co.
+After an intensive RFP process over the past year, Baltimore City and the Baltimore Development Corporation awarded two RFPs for Howard & Fayette Street and Lexington & Howard Street to Westside Partners, LLC, a joint venture led by Mayson Dixson and Vitruvius Co.
 The awarding of these RFPs accounts for what equates to an entire two city blocks of redevelopment in the heart of the city.

 Cohere is honored to be playing a part in this next phase of this development by supporting the storytelling, branding, and communications for the development as it moves forward.